Bernstein-Kouchnirenko-Khovanskii with a symmetry: Discussion: what next?

 Over $\R$, already the symmetry $I(u,v)=(v,u)$ for plane curves of a given small degree is difficult and important to study, see e.g. \cite{os} and \cite{bru} for surveys and key results. \begin{prb} It would be interesting to extend these classification techniques to real plane curves of small degree with the other symmetry groups ($\Z/3\Z$, $S_3$, etc.). \end{prb}

-Another natural question is to find a way to directly (not appealing to the Lefschetz transfer principle) extend our results to arbitrary algebraically closed fields.
+Another natural question is to find a way to constructively (not appealing e.g. to the Lefschetz transfer principle) extend our results to arbitrary algebraically closed fields.
 First of all, this would require to eliminate topological methods in our paper.

 We use topology in two key points.
-First, it is the Morse theory in the proof of Proposition \ref{thmorse}.
-An alternative cohomological technique here is to count the Dolbeault cohomology of the toric variety with coefficients twisted by the line bundle, corresponding to the divisor of zeros and poles of the rational function $f(x)/(x_1^d-x_2^d)$ (to which we apply the Morse theory over $\C$ in this paper).
+First, it is the Morse theory in the proof of the irreducibility in Theorem \ref{thsingnum}, if we trace it back to \cite{schon}.
+An alternative cohomological technique is the Dolbeault cohomology computation, as it is done for nondegenerate complete intersection in \cite{kh15}.
+In our case, this boils down to analyzing the Dolbeault cohomology of the toric variety with coefficients twisted by the line bundle, corresponding to the divisor of the rational function $f(x)/(x_1^d-x_2^d)$ (to which we apply the Morse theory over $\C$ in \cite{schon}).
+This is more combinatorially challenging, because the line bundle is not ample, but still feasible.

-See Section 6 in \cite{kh15} for details of how to make conclusions on the number of components of a complete intersection from counting the cohomology of this kind.
-Note that the mentioned line bundle $L$ does not depend on the rational function itself, but only on the formal Minkowski difference $P$ of the Newton polytopes of the numerator and denominator.

-In case the Minkowski difference $P$ is a polytope (i.e. the Newton polytope of the numerator equals the Newton polytope of the denominator plus the polytope $P$), the sought cohomology is computed e.g. in \cite{kkms} or Chapter VIII of \cite{ew} in terms of $P$.
-From this, the approach of \cite{kh15} leads to the following. \begin{sledst} Over any field of characteristic 0, if the convex hull of $A$ equals the Newton segment of $x_1^d-x_2^d$ plus a three-dimensional polytope $P$, then, in the absence of blinders, the proper part of of the symmetric curve is irreducible. \end{sledst} (This is very easy to prove over $\C$, degenerating $f$ to a product of $x_1^d-x_2^d$ and a polynomial from $\C^P$.)

-In order to extend this fact to arbitrary $A$ without blinders, it amounts to extending the computations from Chapter VIII of \cite{ew} to the line bundle corresponding to the Minkowski difference $P$ even if it is not a polytope, and then adapting the approach in \cite{kh15} to the output of this computation.